Acidemic Journal of Film and Media #7: The Nordics

 Erich Kuersten

-What is it about Veronica Lake that makes her so completely unlike all other 1940s blondes?
-We know she was short, hell to work with, and spent her remaining years tending bar in a cheap women-only hotel.
-But none of that helps explain her unique, otherworldly effect, which is akin to a whisper silencing a crowded baseball stadium, or the voice you remember from dreams.
-Something in her gaze reflects a sweet tender concern; something in her voice always seems distant and far away, as if it was dubbed in later by the ghost of an angel drowned years ago; her eyes show a tenderness unbowed, a calmness around psychopathic behavior, as if it reminded her of home.
-Hers is a warm shoulder to weep yourself to sleep into on flu-addled nights, even as her aura, remoteness, impassive face, and beautiful blonde hair freeze you where you sit like a blast of Arctic air.
+What is it about Veronica Lake that makes her so completely unlike all the other leggy 1940s blondes of Hollywood?
+We know a few things: she was short, had an abusive childhood, was hell to work with, and spent her retirement years tending bar in a cheap women-only hotel.
+But none of that helps explain her unique, otherworldly effect, which is akin to a whisper silencing a crowded baseball stadium, or the voice you remember from dreams as you wake up late for work.
+Something in her gaze reflects a sweet tender concern for even the lowliest of creatures.
+Something in her voice always seems distant and far away as if it was dubbed by the ghost of an angel drowned years ago.
+Her eyes show a tenderness unbowed, a calmness around psychopathic behavior as if it reminded her of home.
+Hers is a warm shoulder to weep yourself to sleep into on flu-addled nights even as her aura, remoteness, impassive face, and beautiful blonde hair freeze you where you sit like a blast of Arctic air.

-Veronica Lake's long blonde hair shone like a moon that could turn the tides.
-Women doing wartime factory work caught their hair in machines trying to emulate her, so with the cooperation of her studio, that magnificent hair was kept locked up tight in buns and bizarre hats.
-When Lake's hair was free it could wash all the sins of the depression and the war away, as in the amazing bathrobe scene of Sullivan's Travels or any shot of her in This Gun for Hire.
+Women doing wartime factory work in WW2 caught their hair in the machines trying to emulate her, so with the cooperation of her studio, Lake's magnificent hair was kept locked up tight in buns and bizarre hats.
+One can only imagine who unbearably awesome films like The Glass Key would be if her hair could breath and fall and bounce.
+When Lake's hair was free it could wash all the sins of war away, as in the amazing bathrobe scene of Sullivan's Travels or any shot of her in This Gun for Hire.

 In Glass Key they have such a great sleepy chemistry it's like they're dreaming while awake and whenever they're together they're packing or leaving or otherwise hanging out in empty rooms.
 You just get used to seeing one or the other's leaving trunks dead center in the room whenever they're together.
-You don't have to read Wikipedia to know that both of them had hard childhoods, you can feel it in their shy delivery and wary glares.
-Ladd and Lake are two damaged souls recognizing each themselves in one another, and the aloof posturing, verbal attacks and avoidance strategies they used to keep the world at bay couldn't fool the other for a minute.
+They both had tough childhoods and you can feel it in their shy delivery and wary glares, like two damaged souls recognizing each themselves in one another, and the aloof posturing, verbal attacks and avoidance strategies they use to keep the world at bay couldn't fool each other for a minute.
 In This Gun For Hire they're never even close to lovers but spend the night sleeping on each others' shoulders on a moving train, just pals who come to trust each other in a world full of duplicitous poisonous, peppermint-eating snakes which in a way makes it even sexier (and sadder).
 Normal sex and marriage is stale by comparison.

-Perhaps that's why Lake-Ladd films are, for me anyway, ideally seen when at home, sick with a cold, as I was all this past week.
+Perhaps that's why Lake-Ladd films are, for me anyway, ideally seen when at home, sick with a cold.
 The Glass Key goes down smooth and easy, with William Bendix's fists standing in for the effects of influenza, and Veronica Lake's smooth alcoholic tones as gentle as a shot of Tussinex Suspension served from a witch's cauldron ladle.

 Do you, dear reader, dare assume there are no such things as sorcerers or witches?
 Rene Clair must have tried to access this supernatural power in Lake during I Married a Witch, because the film seems primed to take off into some alternate dimension.
 It never succeeds totally, but it spawned that TV show, Bewitched.
 Goddamn Dick York for his part in emasculating the male ego ideal of this great nation!
 Frederic March in the film is at least a stronger force than Jimmy Stewart in Bell Book and Candle.
 Kim Novak has some of this weird Veronica Lake magic, but it's not the same brand, more modern, down to earth.
-Lake could only be down as far as the seaweed.
+Lake could never be down to earth, unless the ocean floor counts.

 c.
 2011 Acidemic